bfintal/Page-Builder-Sandwich-old/readme.txt

 = 1.0 =

+* A waaay better dragging and dropping experience
 * Sped up & optimized dragging experience, previously, more content meant more lag when dragging
 * [New Toolbar API](https://github.com/gambitph/Page-Builder-Sandwich/wiki/Adding-Toolbar-Buttons)
 * Added alignment buttons for rows for greater content control, now you can add items side by side